By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 A survey by Index Mundi provides a subjective scale (from 1 to 10) of how citizens in a list of 100 countries measured the level of police corruption in their country.

-The problem is that many travelers are under the mistaken perception that local police are subject to the rule of law.
-However, there's not much a traveler can do about local laws and corrupt police, but awareness of the local conditions and sensible preparation for encountering corrupt police could prevent an already uncomfortable situation from worsening.
+While there is not much a traveler can do about corrupt police in their destination, awareness of the local conditions and sensible preparation could prevent an already uncomfortable situation from worsening.

-You can survive an encounter with corrupt police anywhere in the world by educating yourself on local conditions and following a few rules of diplomacy and ego-stroking.
+You can get through an encounter with corrupt police by educating yourself on local conditions and following a few rules of diplomacy and ego-stroking.
 Also, the best advice is to control your indignation and be respectful and pleasant.

 Before traveling oversea, do some research on the organization of the police force in the countries you are visiting.
-For example, metropolitan police in third-world countries tend to be the worst paid and poorly trained.
-Many augment their meagre incomes by extortion and bribery.
+For example, metropolitan police in developing countries tend to be the worst paid and poorly trained.
+Some may augment their meagre incomes by extortion and bribery.

 If you are stopped or detained by a foreign police agent, consider the following strategies:

-Local police officers don't usually speak English.
+Local police officers may not speak English.
 Even if you're a native speaker, stick with English.
 Often, if the officer cannot handle the transaction, he'll give up and go searching for someone else to fleece.

-Stroking the ego of a local police officer who gets off on power can get you off with a small "fine."
-Safety tips against extortion by a corrupt police officer include carrying only a small amount of cash before you go out walking or driving.
-Hide your cash and credit cards in a safe place.
-If you're stopped, make it clear the small amount of cash in your wallet is all you have.
+Sometimes it's best just to agree to pay the 'fine' and move on.
+The last think you want to do is to escalate the situation.
+Some other helpful tips to fight extortion by a corrupt police officer include carrying only a small amount of cash before you go out walking or driving, hiding your cash and credit cards in a safe place, and if you're stopped, make it clear the small amount of cash in your wallet is all you have.
 If the cop is corrupt, he'll take the small amount and leave.

-Also, by humbly admitting you did commit whatever violation the officer is accusing you of and accepting the officer's "kind assistance," you'll stroke the ego and probably get out of the situation.
+Also, by humbly admitting you did commit whatever violation the officer is accusing you of and accepting the officer's "kind assistance," you'll stroke the ego and may get out of the situation.

-Important: Do not, repeat not, offer a bribe.
+Important: Do not offer a bribe.
 Ironically, in most countries, bribery is against the law.
 Instead, agree to "pay the fine" the officer imposes.

 This might sound counterintuitive, but if the police officer is looking for an easy mark, he can't get the money at the station.
 If the police officer backs down and offers to accept a fine on the spot, you should still insist on going to the station to get an official record of the transaction.
 Often, the police officer won't want to go through the hassle of leaving his beat and going to the station and will let you off with a warning.